Working with MongoDB in Metabase

 Select the cluster you want to connect to, and click Connect.

 Click Connect Your Application.

-Select Java and 3.6 or later.
+Select Java and version.

 The resulting connection string has the relevant information to provide to Metabase’s